 Lou Clark knows lots of things.
 She knows how many footsteps there are between the bus stop and home.
 She knows she likes working in The Buttered Bun tea shop and she knows she might not love her boyfriend Patrick.

-What Lou doesn’t know is she’s about to lose her job or that knowing what’s coming is what keeps her sane.
+What Lou doesn’t know is that she’s about to lose her job or that knowing what’s coming keeps her sane.

 Will Traynor knows his motorcycle accident took away his desire to live.
 He knows everything feels very small and rather joyless now and he knows exactly how he’s going to put a stop to that.

-What Will doesn’t know is that Lou is about to burst into his world in a riot of colour.
+What Will doesn’t know is that Lou is about to burst into his world in a riot of color.
 And neither of them knows they’re going to change the other for all time.

-~Synopsis from goodreads
+~Synopsis from Goodreads

 I guess this book worked for me because of the main character of Louisa (Lou) Clark, and her family.
 I just loved how natural and fun and quirky they all were.
 Jojo Moyes has a knack of building characters with just a few words so well that you feel like you know even the minor characters of the book so well.